 Listen Up North! is the podcast from writer Rachel Cochrane: an eclectic mix of spoken word entertainment for your enjoyment.
 In this podcast, Clare reads a selection of her poetry from The Shape of Us, talks about the inspiration behind it and describes her work process.

 Second Light Network is a network of women poets who are published or beginning to get published and who are serious about developing their work.
 You can read Clare’s poem, The Winter Crown.

-Waterlight is a new project exploring Clare’s local river in Cambridgeshire, the Mel, through poems, stories, memories, histories and film.
+Waterlight is a project exploring Clare’s local river in Cambridgeshire, the Mel, through poems, stories, memories, histories and film.

 Clare was supported by Creative Arts East, which brings professional theatre, music, cinema and arts events to rural and disadvantaged communities in Norfolk and Suffolk.